Base Control Center

 If your car is towed, the 87th SFS ECC will assist with tow release procedures.

 The goal of the Air Force crime prevention program is to eliminate or minimize the opportunity and desire to engage in criminal activities.

 Crime Stop provides a safe way to report suspected or actual crimes anonymously.
-Anonymous crime reports can include, but is not limited to school crimes, such as persistent bullying, domestic violence, suspicious activity, threatening acts or behavior, possession of weapons and or the use or sale of illegal drugs.
-To report a crime in progress on base or in privatized housing, call (609) 754-COPS (2677).
+Anonymous crime reports can include, but are not limited to, domestic violence, suspicious activity, threatening acts or behavior, possession of weapons, the use or sale of illegal drugs and school crimes, such as persistent bullying.
+To report a crime in progress on base or in privatized housing call (609) 754-COPS (2677).
 You may also call (609) 754-1730/1731/1732 and (609) 562-6001 or call “911” for a crime in progress.

 Air Force/Federal Civilian Employees

 The Air Force will issue the AF Form 2293, “U.S. Air Force Motor Vehicle Operator Identification Card.”
 The first step in obtaining a vehicle license is to contact your unit Vehicle Control Officer (VCO).
 If you are unsure who your VCO is you can contact the Vehicle Management Control and Analysis Section at 754-2999.

 If you have never been issued an AF Form 2293,

 with coordination from your unit VCO you will fill out the AF Form 171 “Request for Driver’s Training and Additions to U.S. Government Driver’s License.”
 Once this form has been completed bring the AF Form 171, valid state driver’s license, and military/government

 ID card to the Licensing Office to obtain a new AF Form 2293.

 If you PCS to JB-MDL and you had a